What Are the Symptoms of Dyslexia?

-Preschoolers with dyslexia may show signs like these:
+Preschoolers with dyslexia may show signs that include:

-- They find it hard to learn or remember the letters of the alphabet.
+- Finding it hard to learn or remember the letters of the alphabet.

-- They mispronounce familiar words.
+- Mispronouncing familiar words.
 “Baby talk” is common.

-- They have trouble recognizing letters.
+- Having trouble recognizing letters.
 For example, they mistake "t" for "d."

-- They don't recognize rhyming patterns, like "Humpty Dumpty sat on a wall / Humpty Dumpty had a great fall."
+- Being unable to recognize rhyming patterns, like "Humpty Dumpty sat on a wall / Humpty Dumpty had a great fall."

 The signs of dyslexia become more obvious in elementary school.
-Kids with this disorder have a harder time learning how to read and write than their classmates.
+Kids with this disorder have a harder time than their classmates in learning how to read and write.